Mike Ploog: Later career

 Ploog returned to the movie industry.
 By his account, he has worked in post-production on the movie Ghostbusters ("All that stuff you saw on cereal boxes are my paintings") and with film director Ralph Bakshi on the animated features Wizards, The Lord of the Rings, and Hey Good Lookin'.
 He was production designer on Michael Jackson: Moonwalker (1988), and has storyboarded or done other design work on films including John Carpenter's The Thing, Superman II, Little Shop of Horrors and The Unbearable Lightness of Being, and, he says, several Jim Henson Company projects, such as the films The Dark Crystal and Labyrinth and the TV series The Storyteller.

 Between movies, Ploog illustrated L. Frank Baum's the Life and Adventures of Santa Claus (1992; ISBN 0-7567-6682-6), a graphic novel adapting The Wonderful Wizard of Oz creator's 1902 novella.

 With old colleague Steve Gerber, Ploog drew the Malibu Comics Ultraverse one-shot Sludge: Red X-Mas (Dec.
 1994), but otherwise remained away from comics for another decade before teaming with veteran writer J.M.
 DeMatteis on the CrossGen fantasy Abadazad (May 2004).

-Ploog has illustrated cards for the Magic: The Gathering collectible card game.
+Ploog has illustrated cards for the Magic: The Gathering and Guardians collectible card games.